 At Bournville Primary School we know how much our children enjoy using IT and how it can help them to learn in lots of ways.
 We want them to be confident and safe users of the Internet and of new technology as it develops.
 It’s impossible to avoid the internet today and we wouldn’t want to stop anyone using it as it offers lots of opportunities and information.
 Our aim has to be teaching children to use it in the safest way possible.

 Online Safety refers to child protection and safeguarding of both children and adults in the digital world.
 It is about learning to understand and use technologies in a safe, positive way, also about supporting children and adults to develop safe online behaviours (both in and out of school).
 The Internet is part of children’s lives these days.
 It offers lots of educational opportunities, helps them keep in touch with friends and family and opens up a world of information and experiences.
 Whether on a computer at school, a laptop at home, a tablet, a games console or mobile phone, children are increasingly accessing the Internet in a variety of ways.

-As part of our safeguarding commitment we have developed an online safety committee of staff and governors.
+As part of our safeguarding commitment we have a designated Online Safety Lead, Cara Dewey who has responsibility for leading our online safety committee of staff and governors.
 As a group we review information and develop safe practices within the school.
 Part of our role is also to ensure parents are kept informed of school policy.

 The Online Safety committee also wanted to highlight some very useful Online Safety resources available for parents and hope you will explore some of the following sites:

 Websites for more information REMEMBER: Keep your computer in a shared area – Talk to your child about what they are doing online and, if possible, set up your computer in a shared area at home so that you can all share in the wonderful sites that are available online.